The International Trade Blog International Sales & Marketing

 If you’re misclassifying your products, you may be committing fraud, and you could face fines and other penalties.
 Fortunately, there are plenty excellent classification resources available to exporters to help you avoid that fate.

 I linked to the Schedule B and HTS search tools above.
-In addition, Shipping Solutions Product Classification Wizard includes a more sophisticated search tool to find HTS and Schedule B for the United States, as well as HS codes for most every country in the world.
+In addition, Shipping Solutions Product Classification Software includes a more sophisticated search tool to find HTS and Schedule B for the United States, as well as HS codes for most every country in the world.
 In addition, it includes an HS mapping tool that lets you enter the 10-digit code for one country and find the corresponding code for another.

 If you have difficulties determining the correct classification of your goods regardless of which tool you use, you can contact the Trade Information Center at 1-800-USA-TRAD[E] (1-800-872-8723) or contact your local Export Assistance Center, which offers a variety of great trade resources for U.S. exporters.